Ultimate San Diego Real Estate Investing Guide for 2026

 Median Property Prices

-When acquiring property for short-term rentals, you need to figure out the amount you can spend.
-To see if a city has opportunities for investment, examine the median property prices.
-You can narrow your property search by evaluating median market worth in the city’s sub-markets.
+When acquiring real estate for short-term rentals, you have to know the budget you can allot.
+Look for cities where the budget you need correlates with the current median property worth.
+You can tailor your property search by evaluating median market worth in the community's sub-markets.

 Price Per Square Foot